presslabs/cobalt/docs/RISK.md

 - Agent goes away: If an agent has some tasks to do and it fails to do them in X amount of time or his heartbeat stops then the task is rescheduled.
+- Agent goes away and comes back up: If the agent doesn't respond in X amount of time but the job is carried on, task has been rescheduled and agent recovers.
+The same job is performed in two places.
 - Agent fails and scheduling engine fails : New leader should notice tasks ordered by the old leader and reschedule.